phaserjs/phaser/README.md

 Read our full API Documentation at https://docs.phaser.io/.
 Use the links at the top of the page to navigate the namespaces, classes, events and Game Objects and also to use the search box.

-We maintain documentation for the 10 most recent versions on this site.
+We maintain documentation for the most recent versions of Phaser on this site.

 ## Getting Started with Phaser